Base Training Considerations for Team Arete

 Fartlek: Use these fun, quick workouts to improve turnover, efficiency, and neuromuscular functioning.
 These should never be “hard” but should instead feel like a moderate effort.
 If you’re a beginner, try warming up for a mile and then move into 5-6 times 30 seconds at 10k pace incorporated into your regular run.
 Take 3-4 minutes back to your regular run pace in between each 30 second 10k pace pick-ups.
 Over the course of several weeks, you can build these up to 4-5 minute pick-ups.
 Play with different ladders and shorter or longer recoveries.
 Have fun with these.
 Fartleks are not intended to be rigid intervals (for example, many coaches tell athletes to “pick up the pace between telephone poles” and then recover until the next one) but rather a fluid and natural way to incorporate moderate speed into your weeks.

-Steady State Run: Use these runs to maximize your aerobic threshold.
-These runs are done at approximately your marathon pace (or what you imagine that would be if you’ve never run one!), but over time you can play with going slightly faster or slightly slower than your marathon pace.
-For example, your first steady state run might be a one mile warm-up followed by 15 minutes at marathon pace.
-Over the course of several weeks of your base training phase, you might be at a place to run up to 10 miles at marathon pace for your steady state.
+Steady Aerobic State Run: Use these runs to maximize your aerobic threshold.
+These runs are done at 15-30 seconds slower than your marathon pace (or what you imagine that would be if you’ve never run one!), but over time you can play with going slightly faster or slightly slower than your marathon pace.
+For example, your first steady state run might be a one mile warm-up followed by 15 minutes steady.
+Over the course of several weeks of your base training phase, you might be at a place to run longer distances at a steady state.

 Long Run: This staple run has multiple physiological benefits that help you maintain a pace longer and will help you later in the racing season.
 Consider starting at 60 minutes (or less, if you’re a beginner) and working your way up to 90 minutes or up to two hours if you’re a higher volume seasoned runner.
 Consider decreasing your long run distance every three to four weeks to give your body time to rest and adapt before bumping it up again the following week.